3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-views-and-controllers.md

             PUT    /artists/:id(.:format)      artists#update
             DELETE /artists/:id(.:format)      artists#destroy
 ```
-Rake routes allows us at any time to view the current routes of this app and see the controller actions mapped to each route.
+Rails routes allows us at any time to view the current routes of this app and see the controller actions mapped to each route.

 For example, let's look at the request/response life cycle of a get request hitting the `artists` `index` action.